cfrg/draft-irtf-cfrg-randomness-improvements/draft-sullivan-tls-random-improvemnents.md

 takes as input a key k of length L and message m and produces an output of length M. In practice, L and M are usually 256 bits.
 Let Sig(sk, m) be a function that computes a signature of message m given private key sk.
 Let G be an algorithm that generates random numbers from raw entropy, i.e., the output of a CSPRNG.
-Let tag be a fixed string.
+Let tag be a fixed, context-dependent string.
 Lastly, let KDF be a key derivation function, e.g., HKDF-Extract {{RFC5869}}, that extracts a key of length L suitable for cryptographic use.